JoseRFJuniorLLMs/Azure-AI/RAG/RAG Stack.md

 3. [[Chunking]] Size & Retrieval Strategy: Experiment with different chunk sizes to find the optimal length for context retrieval.

-4. Integration with Language Model: The way the retrieved information is integrated with the language model's generation process is crucial.
+4. [[Integration]] with Language Model: The way the retrieved information is integrated with the language model's generation process is crucial.

-5. Evaluation & Fine-tuning: Evaluating the performance of the RAG model on relevant datasets and tasks is important to identify areas for improvement.
+5. [[Evaluation]] & Fine-tuning: Evaluating the performance of the RAG model on relevant datasets and tasks is important to identify areas for improvement.

-6. Ethical Considerations: Ensure that the external knowledge source is unbiased and does not contain offensive or misleading information.
+6.[[ Ethical Considerations]]: Ensure that the external knowledge source is unbiased and does not contain offensive or misleading information.

-7. Vector database: Having a vector database that supports fast ingestion, retrieval performance, hybrid search is utmost important.
+7. [[Vector Database]]: Having a vector database that supports fast ingestion, retrieval performance, hybrid search is utmost important.

-8. LLM models: Consider LLM models that are robust and fast enough to build your RAG application.
+8.[[ LLM models]]: Consider LLM models that are robust and fast enough to build your RAG application.